Powerlearnproject/se-day1-assignment-Unidolph/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-software engineeringis the systematic applications of engineering principles to develope and maintain high quality software systems.
+Software engineeringis the systematic applications of engineering principles to develop and maintain high quality software systems.
 The software applications and systems developed power various modern life aspects like communication , commerce , entertainment and healthcare.
 Identify and describe at least three key milestones in the evolution of software engineering.
 1. The development of programming languages by Portan